Muscular Strength: Advantages of Expansion Over Contraction in T’ai Chi

 Briskness of Regulation of Strength (Quick Adaptability)

 Use of expansive strength.
 When expansive muscular strength is used, all contractive strength is released, allowing the body to liquefy.
 When strength is required while in this liquefied state, nerve impulses that normally are utilized to cause muscles to contract, instead, cause the water in the muscle cells to expand and, thereby, become pressurized.
 This pressure pervades the whole body.
-A principle in physics, called Pascal’s principle, states that, “Any change in the pressure at any point in a confined liquid is accompanied by the same change in pressure at every other point.”
+A principle in physics, called Pascal’s principle, states: “Any change in the pressure at any point in a confined liquid is accompanied by the same change in pressure at every other point.”
 During the exertion of external force, if any increase or decrease is required by external conditions, there is no need for any neurological activity or analytical processing; because of Pascal’s principle, as soon as there is a sudden increase or decrease in external force, the hydraulic pressure within the body automatically adjusts, virtually instantaneously.

 One important distinction between contractive and expansive strength applies to the exertion of force on you by an opponent (or the exertion of force by you on him).
-A basic principle in physics that governs situations involving the application of force of one body on an other is Newton’s third law, which states: “If object A exerts a force on object B, then B exerts an equal and opposite force on A.” This law applies to all bodies—sentient or not.
-A corollary of Newton’s third law is that it is impossible to exert a force on another person or object without that person or object exerting the same force back on you (See Fig. 1).
+A basic principle in physics that governs situations involving the application of force of one body on an other is Newton’s third law, which states: “If object A exerts a force on object B, then B exerts an equal and opposite force on A.” This law applies to all bodies—sentient or not, stationary or moving.
+A corollary of Newton’s third law is that it is impossible for you to exert a force on another person or object without that person or object exerting the same force back on you (See Fig. 1).

 Thus, when someone exerts force on your body with his hand, before you even do anything, your body automatically exerts a force back on his hand that is exactly equal in magnitude and opposite in direction to the force his hand exerts on your body.
 Similarly, when you place your hand on someone’s body, now another two forces come into play.
 One is the force that you are exerting on his body with your hand.
 The other is the equal and opposite force exerted on your hand by his body.

 Fig. 2.
-All of the forces on person A pushing person B are shown and labeled: FA is the force on A, which is a force that is equal and opposite to the force that A exerts on B (the reaction to A’s force on B).
-W is the weight of A (the gravitational force exerted by the earth on A).
+All of the forces on person A when pushing person B are shown and labeled: FA is the force on A, which is a force that is equal and opposite to the force that A exerts on B (the reaction to A’s force on B).
+W is the weight of A (the gravitational force exerted by the earth on A’s center of mass).
 FN1 is the upward force the floor exerts on A’s rear foot, and FN2 is the upward force that the floor exerts on A’s forward foot.
 Note that the sum of FN1 and FN2 is a force equal and opposite to W (A is balanced in the vertical direction).
 Ff1 is the frictional force that the floor exerts on A’s rear foot, and Ff2 is the frictional force that the floor exerts on A’s forward foot.
-Note that the sum of Ff1 and Ff2 is a force equal and opposite to FA (A is balanced in the horizontal direction).
+Note that the sum of Ff1 and Ff2 is a force equal and opposite to FA (A is balanced in the horizontal direction).3

 Endurance and Health Benefits